docker-php/docker-php/CONTRIBUTING.md

  - Backtrace which might help identifing the bug

-## Security issues

-If you discover any security related issues, please contact us at [security@php-http.org](mailto:security@php-http.org) instead of submitting an issue on Github.
-This allows us to fix the issue and release a security hotfix without publicly disclosing the vulnerability.

 ## Feature requests

 If you think a feature is missing, please report it or even better: implement it :).
 If you report it, describe the more